 Liquid Web is a popular provider of high-end business hosting products ranging from managed WordPress and WooComerce plans, to cloud VPS, dedicated servers and private clouds.

-The company's dedicated offerings may look expensive, with a starting price of $199 a month, but they're also far better specified than most of the budget competition.
+The company's dedicated offerings may look expensive, with a starting price of $199 a month (can be reduced to $140 a month if annual billing is chosen), but they're also far better specified than most of the budget competition.

 Even the cheapest dedicated server includes two speedy 240GB SSD drives, for instance.
 There's also a 1TB SATA backup drive provided, making it easy and convenient to run regular backups.